mdart86/Portfolio_Website/README.md

 <br>

 #### **THE NAVIGATION BAR**
 A single line bar with 4 titles that shrinks in smaller screen sizes.
-This navigation bar is easy to see across all devices allowing the audience to connect seemlessly to any page on the website.
-For easy reference, the active (or current) page is highlighted in a different colour, bold and uppercase text.
+This navigation bar is easy to see across all devices allowing the audience to connect seemlessly to any page of the website.
+For easy reference, the active (or current) page is highlighted in a different colour with bold and uppercase text.
 <br>
 <br>